SirPlease/L4D2-Competitive-Rework/Dedicated Server Fresh Start/README.md

 > **Installing Steam and L4D2 Files**
 > We're no longer logged in to our Root user, we'll be logged in to our user "Steam".
-> By entering these commands in order you'll have your files installed in "**/home/steam/Steam/steamapps/common/l4d2**"
+> By entering these commands one by one in order you'll have all the required files for a L4D2 vanilla server installed in "**/home/steam/Steam/steamapps/common/l4d2**"

 **wget http://media.steampowered.com/installer/steamcmd_linux.tar.gz
 tar -xvzf steamcmd_linux.tar.gz